- 3 teaspoons garlic powder

 - Rub remaining cranberry mixture under turkey skin.
 Secure skin to underside of breast with toothpicks.
 Place herb sprigs and reserved orange rind in turkey cavity.

 - Arrange onions in a shallow roasting pan coated with cooking spray.
 Place turkey over onions.
-Roast 3 to 3-1/2 hours or until a thermometer inserted in thigh reads 180°.
+Roast 3 to 3-1/2 hours or until a thermometer inserted in thickest part of thigh reads 170°-175°.
 (Cover loosely with foil if turkey browns too quickly.)

 - Remove turkey from oven; tent with foil.
 Let stand 20 minutes before carving.
 Discard herb sprigs and orange rind.
 Place reserved sauce in a small saucepan; heat through.
 Serve with turkey.
 Yield: 28 servings (3-1/2 cups sauce).